sowmyachandrasekaran17/algRanking/algRanking/README.md

 Score- Score obtained by each algorithm

-Goal_Differences -Goal_Difference- Goal_Difference obtained by each algorithm
+Goal_Differences - Goal_Difference obtained by each algorithm

 ## Examples
 ```R